membraneframework/membrane_opus_plugin/README.md

 ### Decoder

-Decode sample opus file and save it as raw file:
+The pipeline parses, decodes a sample opus file and then saves it as a raw file:

 ```elixir
 defmodule Membrane.ReleaseTest.Pipeline2 do
   use Membrane.Pipeline